assimalign/ograph/README.md

-combing the flexibility  built for the service/application layer meant for virtualized graph services that allow for interopreble and queryable REST APIS.
+combing the flexibility  built for the service/application layer meant for virtualized graph services that allow for interoperable and queryable REST APIS.

 **Purpose:** OGraph serves a virtualization of your app-layer architecture utilizing graph modeling concepts while offering secure accessible querying operations out of the box.